-Maningrida School is participating in the RWSR initiative funded under the Low Socio-Economic Status School Communities National Partnership and Closing the Gap in the Northern Territory National Partnership.
+Maningrida School is participating in the RWSR initiative funded under the Low Socio-Economic Status School Communities National Partnership and Closing the pern Territory National Partnership.
 The school is also participating in the Interactive

-Distance Learning Pilot (refer section 3).
+Gap in the Northern Territory National Partnership.
+The school is also participating in the Interactive Distance Learning Pilot (refer section 3).